songchaow/proposal-of-plugin-manager/Design and Implementation.md

 - you can search for new plugin packages and filter them by category labels.

-- you can download new plugin packages and install them simply by clicking the "Install" button.
+- you can (un)install new plugin packages simply by clicking the corresponding button.

 - The manager should be able to check whether each package has been installed, and display "Install" or "Uninstall" buttons according to the info.